jsiegenthaler/homebridge-eosstb/README.md

 Unless otherwise stated, all config items are case sensitive.

 #### Mandatory
 Mandatory config items must always exist.
 These are used to establish the session to the EOS platform.
-If any mandatory config items are missing, a warning is shown and iniitalization is aborted.
+If any mandatory config items are missing, a warning is shown and initialization is aborted.

 * **platform**: the name of the platform.
 Mandatory, must be eosstb.

 + **country**: Your country.
 Must be one of ch, nl, be-nl, be-fr, at or gb.
-Not case sensistive.
+Not case sensitive.
 This controls the country-specific logon sequence and the mqtt sessions.
 Mandatory.

 * **username**: Your login username for your TV provider's online account (Switzerland: My UPC).
 Normally an email address.
 Mandatory.